juanda2024/entrega1/README.md

 - What i do in my free time (hoobies)
 - My academical and personal accomplishments

-URL to view my personal webpage: YYY.
+URL to view my personal webpage: https://juanda2024.github.io/.